 On the average of once a month, Frontier also invites notable callers from around the area - and the Country!

 Where We Dance

-Frontier Squares meets every Tuesday for class and on the 1st, 3rd and 5th Fridays for Club Dances at the American Legion Hall Post 450, 111 Victor Stier Dr, Milford, Ohio (Old Milford).
-It's a large and comfortable facility with ample parking and a fantastic park atmosphere.
-Inside, we have hardwood floors with enough space for 12 or more squares and room for refreshments and seating.
+Frontier Squares meets every Tuesday for class and on the 1st, 3rd and 5th Fridays for Club Dances at the Prince of Peace Lutheran Church at S. Lebanon Road in Loveland, Ohio.
+The gym in which we dance is a large and comfortable facility with ample parking and handicap accessibility.
+Inside, we have enough space for 15 or more squares, plus room for refreshments and seating.